nickmitchko/Java-Excel-COM-Bridge/README.md

  - Setting Up, Library is in ~/distribution

-               place jExcelBridge.jar as library either in project or classpath. import main.bridge.ExcelWorker;
+               place Java-Excel-COM-Bridge.jar as library either in project or classpath. import main.bridge.ExcelWorker;

  - Initialize